 Once the primary chamber has been filled to the desired amount (range 200lb to 1 ton of crushed grapes), the destemmer crusher is disconnected.
 The Press Tube in inserted into the vent port and the fill port is capped shut.
-A must pump and a pump-over sump is connected to the Press Tube and the pump discharge is connected to the inlet of a second GOfermentor/GOliner.
+A wine pump is connected to the Press Tube and the pump discharge is connected to the inlet of a second GOfermentor/GOliner.
 Fermentation of the juice will be done in this second GOliner.
 A GOfermentor controller is attached to first GOliner and the inflation hose connected to the inflation bag of the first GOliner.
-The PRESS function activated to press out all the juice into the second GOliner.
+The PRESS function is activated to press out all the juice into the second GOliner.
 The first GOliner containing the residual skins and seeds is removed and discarded.
 No scooping out sugary grape pulp!
 No cleaning of a crush tank or press!
-And, this entire operation is conducted minimal air contact retaining aromatics and enabling the production of no or low sulfite wines.
+And, this entire operation is conducted with minimal air contact retaining aromatics and enabling the production of low sulfite wines.

 White wine generally requires lower temperatures and the optional GOcooler heat exchanger plate in the GOfermentor is an efficient way of controlling temperature.
 A temperature probe inside the sampling tube provides the temperature of the must and it can automatically control coolant flow through the optional GOcooler to maintain a set temperature.